Updated June 2014

 On March 12, 2013 the House passed H.R.
 749 by unanimous consent.
 The same day, NAFCU sent a letter to the Senate urging immediate action and is lobbying to make sure that the legislation is addressed as soon as possible.

 Ensuring credit unions don’t need to send redundant privacy notice disclosures in one aspect of NAFCU’s comprehensive plan for regulatory relief.
-NAFCU will continue to monitor the legislation and provide updates as they occur.
+NAFCU will continue to monitor this issue.

 Annual Privacy Disclosure Notices Policy Letters